4) transcutaneous Vagus Nerve Stimulation (tVNS)

 7) Dorsal Raphe nucleus is the brain's primary source of serotonin

-8) so those two structures influence alertness/energy (noradrenaline) and confidence (serotonin)
+8) so those two structures influence alertness/energy (norepinephrine) and confidence (serotonin)

-10) those two then send those chemicals (neurotransmitters) to the whole brain, especially parts for thinking and feeling sends Serotonin (Calm Confidence) & Norepinephrine (Relaxed Energy) - more to the thinking intentional Prefrontal Cortex, and less to the Amygdala (Hippocampus and Anterior Thalamus).
+9) those two then send those chemicals (neurotransmitters) to the whole brain, especially parts for thinking and feeling.
+Serotonin (Calm Confidence) & Norepinephrine (Relaxed Energy) - are sent more to the thinking, deliberate, newer Prefrontal Cortex, and less to the Amygdala (Hippocampus and Anterior Thalamus).
 This reduces anxiety and panic (fight or flight response).

 • How Does tVNS Work?

-Fig. 6: The vagus nerve sends afferents to the nucleus tractus solitarius (NTS), which in turn projects to the locus coeruleus through disynaptic pathways...
-Vagus nerve stimulation (VNS) would facilitate the excitatory pathway on neurons in the locus coeruleus more than the inhibitory one.
-The locus coeruleus would then modify the firing rate of serotonin (5-HT) neurons through its monosynaptic input to the dorsal raphe nucleus.
-Therefore, VNS is believed to change the locus coeruleus, and then indirectly the 5-HT neurons in the dorsal raphe nucleus.
-It leads to a marked enhancement of norepinephrine (NE) and serotonin (5-HT) transmission. (from Manta 2009 Enhancement of the Function of rat serotonin and norepinephrine neurons by sustained vagus nerve stimulation)
+Fig. 6: The vagus nerve sends afferents to the nucleus tractus solitarius (NTS), which in turn projects to the locus coeruleus ....
+Vagus nerve stimulation (VNS) facilitates the excitatory pathway of neurons in the locus coeruleus more than the inhibitory one.
+The locus coeruleus then modifies the firing rate of serotonin (5-HT) neurons in the dorsal raphe nucleus.
+Therefore, VNS is believed to change the locus coeruleus activity, and then indirectly the serotoninergic neurons in the dorsal raphe nucleus.
+It leads to a change of norepinephrine (NE) and serotonin (5-HT) transmission. (after Manta 2009 Enhancement of the Function of rat serotonin and norepinephrine neurons by sustained vagus nerve stimulation)

 ••How Does tVNS Work?

 2) BETTER RELATIONSHIP WITH SELF & LESS RUMINATION- Transcutaneous vagus nerve stimulation increases the functional connectivity (the way parts of the brain connect and communicate) of the default mode network (DMN) structures.
-The DMN is a set of brain areas that are more active when you are not focused on outside things or activities, awake and at rest.
+The DMN is a set of brain areas that are more active when you are not focused on outside things or activities, awake and at rest, like when the mind wanders.
 The DMN is related to our relationship with ourself, our thoughts about our feelings, and emotion control (Connolly 2013, Berman 2011 & Nejad 2013).
-People who are depressed have more self-focus and sensitivity to stress (Rodriguez 2012).
-Part of the DMN (medial) is activated during focus on self and part (Lateral) focus on others. tVNS shifts the focus (Fang 2015) "The Functional Connectivity between the DMN and anterior insula and parahippocampus decreased; the FC between the DMN and precuneus and orbital prefrontal cortex increased" (see below).
+People who are depressed tend to have more self-focus and sensitivity to stress (Rodriguez 2012).
+Part of the DMN (medial) is activated during focus on self and part (Lateral) is activated when the focus is on others. tVNS shifts the focus (Fang 2015) "The Functional Connectivity between the DMN and anterior insula and parahippocampus decreased; the FC between the DMN and precuneus and orbital prefrontal cortex increased" (see below).